 Kallithea Beach - credits: vacation-in-greece.gr

-The beach of Kallithea is located next to the homonymous area with the famous hot springs, about 11 km south of the city of Rhodes.
-Awarded with a blue flag, it has fine pebbles and rocks.
+Kallithea beach is located next to the homonymous area with the famous hot springs, about 11 km south of Rhodes Town.
+Awarded with a blue flag, Kallithea beach has fine pebbles and rocks.
 It is organized with umbrellas and sunbeds, while it is famous for its crystal clear waters.
 The idyllic landscape is complemented by pines and palm trees that surround the bay.
-On the coast, there is a cafe, where you can relax, drink your coffee and have a snack.
+On the east coast, there is a cafe, where you can relax, drink your coffee and have a snack.

 The famous springs of Kallithea are one of the must-visit spots during your trip to Rhodes.
 They have been the setting of some of the most famous Greek films and still fascinate both locals and tourists alike.
 It is truly a sight to behold!